GraceKwon0507/Calculator/README.md

 - Modulo (%)
 - Operator changes when a different operator is entered
 - Equation resets if a number is pressed after the calculation is executed
-  - If an operator is pressed after the calculation is executed, it appends the current calucation
+  - If an operator is pressed after the calculation is executed, it appends the current calculation